Huixxi/Fast-Py3/README.md

 It is mainly based on [Liao Xuefeng's Python3 Tutorial][1] and book [Begining Python from Novice to Professional 3rd Edition][2].
 It also includes some other useful points about python3.

 ## Installation
-Go Python Official Website: https://www.python.org/ Download and Install.(If you are using Linux(Ubuntu/RedHat...) or Mac, there is no need to do so, because python is a build-in software on these platform.)
+Go python official website: https://www.python.org/ to download and install.(If you are using Linux(ubuntu/redhat...) or Mac, there is no need to do so, because python is a build-in software on these platforms.)

 ## Tutorial Catalogue
 + **Basic Python3**